egor-tensin/setup-clang/README.md

 the current distribution.
 The supported versions for a particular distribution are those found in that distro's repositories & those in the LLVM repository.
-For example, you can find the list of available versions as of January 2023 below.
+For example, you can find the list of available versions as of December 2025 below.

 | `version` | Jammy | Noble